Intestinal Health: 7 Foods That Are Bad For Your Gut

 Did you know high-fat foods increase stomach acid and can irritate your intestine and cause acid reflux?
 Over time, this can lead to metabolic disorders.
 Learn which foods you should avoid in this article!

 Millions of bacteria live in your intestines.
-They’re actually necessary for good digestion, because they’re in charge of decomposing certain substances that your body can’t digest by itself.
+They’re actually essential for good digestion because they’re in charge of decomposing certain substances that your body can’t digest by itself.

-They also help produce certain essential vitamins.
+Also, they help produce certain essential vitamins.
 As if that weren’t enough, they give your body energy and strengthen your immune system.
+But, the problem is that sometimes bad eating habits can kill those bacteria.
+As a result, your bowels cannot do their job well.

 - Multiple sclerosis